torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 Email is a tool.
 It can be used as a crowbar, prying open previously closed doors.
 It can be used as looking glass into a multitude of open source communities.
-And it can be used as a weapon, to trade insult and parry potential attacks.
+And it can be used as a ledger, storing promises and responsibilities.

 I am by no means a master of email.
 But I've learned a few things about sending emails.
 Let's explore them together.

+# TL;DR

+Because y'all are impatient, here's a quick summary:

+- Don't overthink email etiquette.
+Write politely but not stilted or overly formal.
+- Keep the email terse.
+Omit needless words.
+- Reach out to people via email.
+Even if you don't know them personally.
+- Subscribe to open source mailing lists
+- Get important promises or statements in an email.
+- Be careful how you phrase emails, even to friends.
+- Secure your email (use MFA!)

+Now *please* read the rest to get the details.

 # Email Etiquette